lepisma/lepisma.github.io/_posts/2015-11-03-the-writers-voice.md

 Anyway, here is the scatterplot of 24 classic books.

 {% figure_div scatter %}
+24 classics clustered according to similarity calculated using the DTW method
 {% endfigure_div %}

 Jane Austen gets a personal space of her own.
 Mark Twain looks versatile.